-UKTS is delighted to have the support of four well-known patrons who are working hard to raise awareness of thalassaemia and promote the work of the charity.
+The UKTS is delighted to have the support of five well-known patrons who are working hard to raise awareness of thalassaemia and promote the work of the charity.

 Nina Wadia is a British actress, known for playing Zainab Masood in the BBC soap opera EastEnders, Mrs Hussein in the Open All Hours and for starring in the hit BBC Goodness Gracious Me.
 Additionally, Wadia played an important role in the Hindi-language romantic comedy Namaste London.

 Nina is also committed in supporting the various campaigns spearheaded by the society towards raising awareness of the condition and the fact that it is a genetically inherited disorder which can be prevented.